matzrm/nebular-dashboard/README.md

 # Nebular Dashboard

 This project wish to be an alternative to the official and now older Nebular Starter Kit.
-It has been designed to works with the last angular version (18), the last nebular packages (14) and customized with few essential (for me) packages:
+It has been designed to works with the last - nebular supported - angular version (19), the last nebular packages (15) and customized with few essential (for me) packages:

 -  ng-bootstrap
 -  ngx-translate